The 11th Century

 1087 Death of William I who was succeeded by his son William II

 It is thanks to this massive project that much of our historic data is founded upon today.
-The names of towns and their existence can be verified in the two massive volumes, and of course the information was used to assess rents and taxes.
-Unfortunately London, Winchester and some other towns were omitted, but it is still a very comprehensive record for its time.
+The names of towns and their existence can be verified in the two massive volumes, and of course, the information was used to assess rents and taxes.

 Share this article